eenyakee/Agencia-Letreherida/content/somos/somos.en.md

 ---
 Patricia Escalona

-With experience in the publishing world of more than 20 years, I began to interact with letters professionally in different publishing houses.
-After a period in New York working at The New Press, I came back to Barcelona and continued working with books, and I edit books, as a freelance, to this day.
+With an experience in the publishing world of more than 20 years, I began to interact with words professionally in different publishing houses.
+After a period in New York working at The New Press, I came back to Barcelona and continued working with the written word, and I edit books, as a freelance, to this day.
 I also write copy in different languages, books, articles and everything you can imagine.
 I am sort of an all-you-can-write-buffet woman.

 Ane Guerra